svobtom/onedata4sci/README.rst

-cryoem-fs2od documentation
+Onedata4sci documentation
 ==========================
-Documentation for workflow of storing and sharing the datasets from Cryo-EM facilities.
+Documentation for workflow of storing and sharing the datasets from facilities.

 For build the docs on your own computer change to the directory with ``Makefile`` and run: